 One question that comes into the mind is can a female Knock Out a Male with a punch, an elbow strike?
 Can a female break someone’s windpipe, KO him with an elbow to the chin?
 Can she kill him with a kick to his testicles?

-What is the force required to squeeze someone’s testicles causing severe stunning pain or death.
-What is the force required for someone to elbow his opponent for a Knock Out.
+The follow up questions would be, what is the force required to squeeze someone’s testicles causing severe stunning pain or death, and what is the force required for someone to elbow his opponent for a Knock Out.

 An exact answer and a simple measurement test could give confidence to students in the theoretical potential of their striking force and give them a realistic sense of their options.